Luna Billing Guide

 2. Treatment Codes

-Most treatments are timed procedures reflecting a timed codes.
+Most treatment interventions are timed procedures reflecting a timed code.
 Timed codes require at least 8 mins of care to allow billing a code.
 See below for the definitions of the timed codes we commonly use, and the supporting documentation needed.

 All codes must show the skilled need for intervention by a therapist.
-Always code to the highest level of specificity.
+It is important to always code to the highest level of specificity.

-Important: All skilled interventions must include level of assistance or cuing for performance of activity.
+All skilled interventions must include level of assistance or cueing for performance of activity.
 Education is considered part of the active service you are providing, not as a separate code.

 Here are some examples:

-• If the goal of an intervention of sit to stand is eccentric quad strengthening, you may bill Therapeutic Exercise (97110) for that time.
+• If the goal of an intervention of a cat/cow is to improve spinal mobility, you may bill Therapeutic Exercise (97110) for that time.

 • If the goal of an intervention is safe use and training of a wheeled walker and gait pattern education, you may bill Gait Training (97116).